AdobeDocs/experience-manager-screens.en/help/user-guide/dispatcher-configurations-aem-screens.md

 Please ensure that you follow these two prerequisites before using configuring Dispatcher  for AEM Screens:

 * Make sure that you're using `v3 manifests`.
-Navigate to `https://<server:port>/system/console/configMgr/com.adobe.cq.screens.offlinecontent.impl.ContentSyncCacheFeatureFlag` and ensure that 1Enable ContentSync Cache` is unchecked.
+Navigate to `https://<server:port>/system/console/configMgr/com.adobe.cq.screens.offlinecontent.impl.ContentSyncCacheFeatureFlag` and ensure that `Enable ContentSync Cache` is unchecked.

 * Make sure dispatcher flush agent is configured at `/etc/replication/agents.publish/dispatcher1useast1Agent` in publish instance.